Bash at the Beach (1998)

 The 1998 Bash at the Beach was the fifth Bash at the Beach professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 It took place on July 12, 1998, from Cox Arena in San Diego, California.
-As of 2014, the event is available on the WWE Network.
 The main event of the evening was the tag team match between Hollywood Hulk Hogan & Chicago Bulls star Dennis Rodman taking on Diamond Dallas Page & Utah Jazz star Karl Malone, less than a month after Rodman and Malone clashed in the 1998 NBA Finals.
 As a result of the participation of the two NBA stars, this event received significant mainstream attention, being covered by non-wrestling news organizations such as USA Today and CNN.

 Storylines

-The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
+The event featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Professional wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.